Is life insurance worth it?

 Life insurance for partners

 If you’re not the ‘breadwinner’, is life insurance worth it?
-Life insurance is not just for high earners, it can be invaluable for a range of households.
+Life insurance is not just for high earners – it can be invaluable for a range of households.
 If you look after the children at home, that takes time, energy and comes at a cost.
 Ask yourself, could your family manage if you were no longer around?
 Would your partner have to take time off work to look after the children?
-Your life insurance policy could help with some of these worries by paying a cash sum which could be used to help towards the mortgage for example, or covering everyday living costs such as childcare.
+Your life insurance policy could help with some of these worries by paying a cash sum, which could be put towards the mortgage, for example, or covering everyday living costs such as childcare.

 If you have a partner or spouse, you can decide whether to get single or joint life insurance.
 The latter pays out upon the death of the first insured person, at which point the policy ends.
 However, you can have two single policies as a couple, which means that even after the first death, the surviving partner still has their own policy.